krishanu-2001/krishanu-2001/README.md

 I am deeply interested in new technology and automating my daily work.

-I have had a long journey in web development and currently one can find me exploring tools to make work more efficient,
+I have a good experience in web development and currently one can find me exploring tools to make work more efficient,
 While on breaks I like to write css and javascript functionalities from scratch (Hobby)
 I love to write blogs or humble services whenever I learn new things.
 What's better than sharing your knowledge!
 Moreover I am a regular competitive programmer.
 Here’s my portfolio below: